top of page

 true

 The harvest date and production date should be very close together, preferably within 24 hours.
-The olives should be as fresh as possible to be pressed to keep the quality of the oil high.
+The olives should be as fresh as possible before pressing to get a high quality oil.

 Early harvest

 An early harvest yields spicy olive oil, which is used natural cold food, like in salads.
 The spicy taste is important here.
-A late harvest of more mature olives has a slightly rounder flavour.
-This oil you can use for backing meat and marinades.
+A late harvest of more mature olives has a rounder, less tasteful flavour.
+Both oils you can use for salad dressings, backing and marinades.
+It is a myth you cannot use an early oil for backing.
 But .... as always, it is a matter of taste.

 The next pictures offer a view of the grove during the harvest.